Coherence, superposition, and L\"{o}wdin symmetric orthogonalization

-To formulate our approach based on LSO, we consider superposition states transformation involving single copies of states.
-Figure \ref{figure1} illustrates the strategy that transforms an initial superposition state \(\ket{\psi}\) into a final superposition state \(\ket{\varphi}\) with some probability \(p \in (0,1]\).
-The general structure of our strategy has three stages (see Fig.~\ref{figure1}).
-In the following, after delineating the first and third steps respectively, we finally discuss the second step that involves a coherence transformation task.
-In pondering the proposed approach, it is natural to start with exploring the two-dimensional systems.
+To formulate our approach based on LSO, it is natural to start with exploring the two-dimensional systems.
 Let us then consider the nonorthogonal basis states \(\ket{c_0}\) and \(\ket{c_1}\) with \(\braket{c_0}{c_1}=s\in (-1,1)\).
 After concluding the symmetric orthogonalization given by Eq.~\eqref{LSO-Elements}, we obtain